mautic/user-documentation/docs/configuration/command_line_interface.rst

      - Validate if a Contact has been inactive for a decision and execute events if so.
    * - mautic:citrix:sync
      - Synchronizes registrant information from Citrix products
+   * - mautic:cache:clear
+     - Clears the cache
    * - mautic:contacts:deduplicate
      - Merge contacts based on same unique identifiers
+   * - mautic:custom-field:create-column
+     - Creates the actual column in the table
    * - mautic:email:fetch
      - Fetch and process monitored Email.
    * - mautic:emails:send